125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Conclusion

 The firepower of the Sprut-SD combat vehicle is not inferior to such tanks as the T-80 and T-90.
 High mobility both on land and on water allowed the 2S25 self-propelled guns to reach the level of the BMD-3 combat vehicle.
-Due to the design features - the ability of the turret in the self-propelled guns to perform circular rotations and stabilize weapons in two planes - the Sprut-SD can be effectively used as a light amphibious tank, which has no analogues today.
+Due to the design features - the ability of the turret in the self-propelled gun to perform circular rotations and stabilize the weapon in two planes - the Sprut-SD can be effectively used as a light amphibious tank, to which no analogue has been created today.

-The dream of every commander of the Airborne Forces is to have weapons in the arsenal of troops that can support the landing force directly at the landing site with fire, repel an enemy attack and develop the offensive themselves.
-For a long time, the main means of fire support for the paratroopers was the BMD-1 (since 1969), and earlier the paratrooper units were mainly armed only with small arms and grenade launchers.
+The dream of every Airborne Forces commander is to have in the arsenal of troops weapons capable of supporting the landing force with fire directly at the landing site, repelling an enemy attack and developing the offensive themselves.
+For a long time The main means of fire support for the paratroopers was the BMD-1 (since 1969), and previously the paratroopers were mainly armed only with small arms and grenade launchers.

 Faithful and reliable “Nona”

-The start of serial production in 1981 of the 120-mm divisional-regimental airborne self-propelled artillery and mortar mount 2S9 "Nona-S" can be called a breakthrough.
-With its appearance in service, the Airborne Forces significantly expanded their combat capabilities: the new gun could fire both direct fire and along a hinged trajectory.
+The beginning of serial production in 1981 of the 120-mm divisional-regimental airborne self-propelled artillery and mortar mount 2S9 “Nona-S” can be called a breakthrough.
+With its advent into service, the Airborne Forces significantly expanded their combat capabilities: the new gun could fire both direct fire and along an overhead trajectory.

-"Nona" proved to be excellent during the fighting in Afghanistan, where it was actively used as a means of fire support for airborne assault and airborne units.
-And if, say, the landing troops during the Afghan campaign moved from the BMD to the BMP, which had a greater technical resource, then the Nona remained in combat formation.
+“Nona” proved itself to be excellent during combat operations in Afghanistan, where it was actively used as a means of fire support for airborne assault and airborne units.
+And if, say, the airborne troops during the Afghan campaign switched from infantry fighting vehicles to infantry fighting vehicles, which had greater technical resources, then the Nona remained in combat service.
 This self-propelled gun was used in combat operations on the territory of Chechnya, Dagestan, as well as during the UN peacekeeping mission in Bosnia and Herzegovina (without combat use), in which the Russian separate airborne brigade was involved.

-Despite the shortcomings identified in the form of rapid wear of the undercarriage and limited horizontal guidance angles, these guns have proven themselves well and confirmed the promise of using 120-mm rifled universal systems.
+Despite the identified shortcomings in the form of rapid wear of the chassis and limited horizontal guidance angles, these guns have proven themselves well and confirmed the promise of using 120-mm rifled universal systems.

-Over time, the Airborne Forces needed a more powerful artillery gun, capable, in particular, of destroying enemy tanks on the battlefield.
-And here, of course, the caliber mattered.
-To solve new problems, the 125-mm gun 2S25 self-propelled gun "Sprut-SD" (SD - self-propelled landing) was suitable.
-This self-propelled gun on the battlefield was a real force.
-The fact that regular tank shells already in service with our army also played a role.
-With a lethal force capable of smashing both enemy tanks and its defenses into the trash, the Octopus had a relatively small size and weight of only 18 tons (for comparison: the tank weighs from 40 to 70 tons), which allowed it to parachute landing.
+Over time, the Airborne Forces required a more powerful artillery gun, capable, in particular, of destroying enemy tanks on the battlefield.
+And here, of course, caliber mattered.
+To solve new problems, the 125-mm gun 2S25 self-propelled gun "Sprut-SD" (SD - self-propelled airborne) was suitable.
+This self-propelled gun was a real force on the battlefield.
+The fact that standard tank shells already in service with our army could be used for firing also played a role.
+With a lethal force capable of destroying both enemy tanks and their defensive structures, the Sprut had relatively small dimensions and weighed only 18 tons (for comparison: a tank weighs from 40 to 70 tons), which made it possible to carry out its parachute landing.

 But Sprut-SD had a difficult fate.
 This armored artillery system has been developed since the mid-80s of the last century, but for a number of reasons it was put into service only in 2006.
-Serial production was carried out from 2005 to 2010, after which it was decided to suspend the assembly until the appearance of a project for a modernized self-propelled gun.
+Serial production was carried out from 2005 to 2010, after which it was decided to suspend assembly until a project for a modernized self-propelled gun appeared.

-“The problem of any military equipment intended for delivery to a given area by parachute lies precisely in limiting its weight,” Colonel-General Georgy Shpak, who commanded the Russian Airborne Forces in 1996-2003, told the correspondent of the Zvezda weekly. - Relatively speaking, you cannot drop a tank with a parachute, as well as self-propelled artillery mounts of 122-mm and 152-mm, which are in service with the Ground Forces.
-Here, no multi-dome or parachute-jet system will survive.
-This requires a sufficiently powerful wheelbase, allowing you to fire from a self-propelled unit.
-When the Nona was tested, the undercarriage was used from the BTR-D armored personnel carrier with an increased number of rollers, while firing was carried out with a reduced clearance, when the armored bottom was practically in contact with the ground and dampened the recoil of the shot.
-Actually, such a design turned out to be the most successful in the creation of artillery systems intended for airborne troops.
+“The problem of any military equipment intended for delivery to a given area by parachute is precisely the limitation of its weight,” Colonel General Georgy Shpak, commander of the Russian Airborne Forces in 1996-2003, told a correspondent of the weekly Zvezda. - Relatively speaking, you can’t drop a tank with a parachute, just like self-propelled ones artillery installations 122 mm and 152 mm, which are in service with the Ground Forces.
+No multi-dome or parachute-jet system will survive here.
+In this case, a sufficiently powerful wheelbase is required to allow firing from a self-propelled gun.
+When the Nona was tested, the chassis was used from armored personnel carrier BTR-D with an increased number of rollers, while firing was carried out with reduced ground clearance, when the armored bottom was practically in contact with the ground and absorbed the recoil of the shot.
+Actually, this design turned out to be the most successful when creating artillery systems intended for airborne troops.”

-Colonel-General Andrei Serdyukov, the current commander of the Airborne Forces, decided to "reanimate" the Sprut self-propelled gun.
-It cannot be said that the modernization of this installation lay under the carpet.
-No, the designers were engaged in refinement, both in terms of the chassis and weapons, so that the request of the military did not take the defense industry by surprise.
-Therefore, it is expected that the Airborne Forces will receive an updated self-propelled gun as early as 2018.
-The self-propelled guns received the symbol 2S25M "Octopus-SDM1".
+"Reanimate" self-propelled gun“Octopus” was decided by the current commander of the Airborne Forces, Colonel General Andrei Serdyukov.
+It cannot be said that the modernization of this installation was left in the dark.
+No, the designers were engaged in modifications, both in terms of the chassis and weapons, so the military’s request did not take the defense industry by surprise.
+Therefore it is expected that Airborne troops will receive an updated self-propelled gun in 2018.
+The self-propelled gun received the designation 2S25M “Sprut-SDM1”.

 High mobility plus firepower